neumino/neumino.github.io/movies.md

-### The Addams Family 2
+### No One Gets Out Alive
-*Released on 2021-10-01, vote average 8*
+*Released on 2021-09-29, vote average 6.1*

-The Addams get tangled up in more wacky adventures and find themselves involved in hilarious run-ins with all sorts of unsuspecting characters.
+An immigrant in search of the American dream is forced to take a room in a boarding house and soon finds herself in a nightmare from which she can&#39;t escape.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/946LiJiMQrQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/sY2TLiK27g4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>